-The diurnal wind rose derived from the Harwell site meteorological station recorded between 14/09/2022 and 14/09/2023 is shown in an inset of Figure 1.
-The retained data for the wind rose corresponds to the observational conditions: no rain, wind speed below 7 m/s, and at least 100 W/m of solar flux.
+The diurnal wind rose from the Harwell site meteorological station recorded between 14/09/2022 and 14/09/2023 is shown in an inset of Figure 1.
+The retained data for the wind rose corresponds to the observational conditions: no rain, wind speed below 7 m/s, and at least 100 W/m2 of solar flux.
 The prevailing winds are westerlies and south-westerlies.
-Considering

-- 45 the global airmasses affecting the UK weather (UK Met Office, 2018), these corresponds to the returning polar maritime and the tropical maritime airmasses.
+Considering the global airmasses affecting the UK weather (UK Met Office, 2018), these corresponds to the returning polar maritime and the tropical maritime airmasses.
 The Harwell site is therefore well situated to obtain data on the large scale atmospheric exchanges between the Atlantic and continental Europe.
 Local sources of greenhouse gases are primarily related to agricultural activities, and some medium size urban centres.
 The closest town, Didcot, has a natural gas 1.4 GW power station that is a major local source of CO2.
-However, the plant is located 6.5 km from the Harwell site on a bearing of 30°; the chance of transport to the - 50 Harwell site is less than 5% according to the 2022 wind rose.
+However, the plant is located 6.5 km from the Harwell site on a bearing of 30°; the chance of transport to the Harwell site is less than 5% according to the 2022 wind rose.
 Besides, the site is located upwind of London when considering the prevailing winds, which is of interest for characterization of GHG emissions of the greater London area.

 Figure 1.
 Harwell TCCON setting.
 Left, general site location within the UK.
-The insert in the bottom left gives the diurnal wind rose from the site wind measurements for September 2022 to September 2023.
-Dark blue, light blue, and green correspond to 1-3, 3-5, and 5-7 m/s bins, respectively.
-The coordinate circles are spaced every 5% frequency intervals.
-Right, Close-up of the Harwell scientific campus indicating the mostly rural surroundings, apart for the small town of Didcot in the north-east.
+The insert in the bottom left gives the diurnal yearly wind rose for the site (2022-2023).
+Right, Close-up of the Harwell scientific campus indicating the mostly rural surroundings, apart for the small town of Didcot in the north-west.
 Background images ©Google Earth.